Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 ## Negative Voltage Simulation (P)
 In order to power many of the active components in your design (Opamps, for example), you will need a negative voltage.
 For this deliverable, provide a schematic (digitally drawn in your chosen PCB software) AND a simulation of your design from multisim, LTSpice, Simulink, Altium, etc.  Assume the DC voltage input that is available to you is from the +12V DC supply (we will not provide the +12V supply until you show a working Negative voltage reference); therefore, you will need to show a **stand-alone** circuit working with your +12V DC source coming from a lab power supply.
 Your V+ and V- reference point should be around +/- 6 volts.

-\*Note: this deliverable requires a simulation AND a schematic drawn in a PCB design software.
-This can either be done in 2 separate files.
-If you choose, however, Altium has a built in SPICE simulator, allowing it to be done in one file.

 - Schematic (pdf of PCB design Schematic)
 - Multisim output (photo of outputs in progress pdf and simulation file uploaded separately)
 - Photo of + and - voltages from your stand-alone design